-Here are some questions to get started to help shape the scholarship search:
+Here are some questions to help shape the scholarship search:

-- What areas of study after high school interest you? - Where have you, your parents, or other relatives volunteered? - What are the various cultural backgrounds in your family heritage? - What are your special talents? - Do you or anyone in your family live with a disability or health challenge? - Have any of your parents or grandparents served in the military? - Where do your parents work?
+- What areas of study after high school interest you? - Where have you volunteered? - What are the various cultural backgrounds in your family heritage? - What are your special talents? - Do you or anyone in your family live with a disability or health challenge? - Have any of your parents or grandparents served in the military? - Where do your parents work?